safar-jn/design-patterns/README.md

 # DESIGN PATTERNS

----

 This project aims to educate junior developers in one fairly useful portion of application design, i.e. **design patterns**.
 It describes a context of fictional software [prototype](#prototype), within which individual patterns are explained.
-All examples then stand completely independent of the others, but still reflect concrete parts of the prototype.
+All examples then stand completely independent of each other, but still reflect particular parts of the prototype.

 **CREATIONAL**
 - [pattertn_template](./pattern_template)